-As the visionary founder and pastor of The Empowered Church COGIC in St. Louis, Pastor Bass works closely with his Jurisdictional Prelate, Bishop R. J. Ward of the Eastern Missouri First Ecclesiastical Jurisdiction serving as one of his Special Assistants.
+As the visionary founder and pastor of The Empowered Church COGIC in St. Louis, Bishop Bass works with his Jurisdictional Prelate, Bishop R. J. Ward of the Eastern Missouri First Ecclesiastical Jurisdiction serving as Administrative Assistant.
 The Empowered Church is a beacon of hope within the Spanish Lake community of St. Louis, where this progressive ministry continues to grow and flourish.
 The Descending Dove Community Development Corporation provides programming and other resources to the community at large.

-However, the greatest asset to his professional and personal life is his beloved wife of 37 years, Missionary Jessie Miller Bass.
+The greatest asset to his professional and personal life is his beloved wife of 44 years, Lady Jessie Miller Bass.
 As young children, they had the prophetic experience of being saved in the same revival service.
-They are the blessed parents of Sean, Craig, and Courtney and proud grandparents of Kyng Cleveland.
-Seven years ago they lost their eldest son, Sean Edwin, through a random and heinous act of violence.
-From the pain and scars of this family tragedy, Pastor and Missionary Bass have emerged with tremendous insight and empathy into the hurts and wounds of others, and have thereby enlarged their capacity for ministry.
+They are the blessed parents of Sean, Craig, and Courtney and proud grandparents of Kyng Cleveland, Paige Bass and Hannah Bass.
+They lost their eldest son, Sean Edwin, through a random and heinous act of violence.
+From the pain and scars of this family tragedy, Bishop and Lady Bass have emerged with tremendous insight and empathy into the hurts and wounds of others, and have thereby enlarged their capacity for ministry.